firavoyage/blogging/readme.md

 - grew up in shanghai
 - on the internet since 2019, which is my actual "home town"
 - live in rest of the world
-- working on web dev
+- working on voyage project

 ## mission